-The statistics show the number of deaths over the course of one year.
+The statistics cover number of deaths per week, month and calendar year.
 Mortality rates, infant mortality and life expectancy can indicate the general health of the population.

 Statistics Norway has national figures dating back to 1735 and county figures from around 1950.